Kareri Lake: Tourism

 Kareri lake is best known for being a trekking destination in the Dhauladhars.
-Kareri Lake Trek is a 13 km easy-to-moderate trek covering 5 km forest area including mixed pine and broadleaf forests followed by grasslands interspersed with pine and deodar in the second half of the trail carved into granite rocks.
+Kareri Lake Trek is a 13 km moderate to tough trek covering 5 km forest area including mixed pine and broadleaf forests followed by grasslands interspersed with pine and deodar in the second half of the trail carved into granite rocks.
 There is a temple dedicated to Lord Shiva and Shakti on a hilltop overlooking the lake.
 A few Gaddi kothis are present on the other side of the lake, an area which is used by the gaddis as a grazing ground for their animals.
 Kareri Lake serves as a base for trekking further into the Dhauladhar and onward to Chamba and Bharmour via the Minkiani Pass (4250m) and Baleni Pass (3710m).
 It also acts as a base camp for the popular Seven Lake Trek to the seven high elevation lakes of Dhauladhar Ranges.
 Lam Dal Lake is also accessible from the Kareri through Mannkiani Pass.